 - 8.1 The Planning and Compulsory Purchase Act 2004 as amended by the Localism Act 2011 provides the legal basis for the preparation of the Local Plan.
-A key requirement of the 2004 Act is the need for clear and transparent programme management through the preparation of a Local Development Scheme (LDS). - The purpose of the LDS is to set out the Development Plan Documents (DPDs) being produced by Bradford Council and their programme for preparation.
+A key requirement of the 2004 Act is the need for clear and transparent programme management through the preparation of a Local Development Scheme (LDS). - 8.2 The purpose of the LDS is to set out the Development Plan Documents (DPDs) being produced by Bradford Council and their programme for preparation.
 Bradford's updated LDS was approved at Executive on 6 July 2021 and sets out the DPDs being produced from 2021 to 2024. - 8.3 Table 8-1 illustrates the timetable for the emerging Local Plan as set out in the LDS 2021 to 2024 and monitors the current progress against each stage (at August 2022).

-Table 8-1: Progress on the delivery of the Core Strategy Partial Review against the timetable set out in the LDS 2021 (at August 2022)
+Table 8-1: Progress on the delivery of the emerging Local Plan against the timetable set out in the LDS 2021 (at August 2022)

-Stage (Regulation) Stage (Description) LDS 2021 Date Actual/Anticipated Date Regulation 18 Issues and Options November 2018 January - February 2019 and July - August 2019 Regulation 18 Preferred Options February - March 2021 February - March 2021 Regulation 19 Publication Draft July - August 2022 Spring / Summer 2023 Regulation 22 Submission to SoS November 2022 Autumn 2023 Regulation 24 Examination February - March 2023 Winter 2023 / Spring 2024 Regulation 26 Adoption March 2024 Spring / Summer 2024
+Stage (Regulation) Stage (Description) LDS 2021 Date Actual/Anticipated Date Regulation 18 Issues and Options November 2018 January - February 2019 and July - August 2019 Regulation 18 Preferred Options February - March 2021 February - March 2021 Regulation 19 Publication Draft July - August 2022 TBC Regulation 22 Submission to SoS November 2022 TBC Regulation 24 Examination February - March 2023 TBC Regulation 26 Adoption March 2024 TBC

-^{}Bradford Council did not produce an Issues and Options document but did produce a Core Strategy Partial Review Scoping Report in 2019 which was also followed up by the Core Strategy Partial Review - Preferred Options later in the year, both publications included an identification of key policy issues for consultation.
+Bradford Council did not produce an Issues and Options document but did produce a Core Strategy Partial Review Scoping Report in 2019 which was also followed up by the Core Strategy Partial Review - Preferred Options later in the year, both publications included an identification of key policy issues for consultation.
+Awaiting revised LDS timetable due to be published early 2024.